+The California Environmental Quality Act (CEQA) Guidelines categorically exempts specific types of projects from environmental review.
+Section 15332 of the State CEQA Guidelines exempts In-Fill Development Projects.
 The proposal to renovate and enhance a senior campus meets this description: the project would constitute an in-fill development project, only.
-A Trip Generation Study indicated that the increased circulation would not meet or exceed thresholds warranting a Transportation Impact Study.
-The campus is not located within one thousand feet of a freeway and a Health Risk Assessment is therefore not required.
 Section 15183 of the State CEQA Guidelines relates to Projects Consistent with a Community Plan, General Plan or Zoning.
 The project adheres to this section, as described above.
 The project is, therefore, not subject to further Environmental Review.